Generalizing Downsampling from Regular Data to Graphs: Theoretical Analysis and Results

 As for complexity, \citet{blelloch_greedy_2012} propose several trade-offs between \emph{work} and \emph{depth} on a \emph{concurrent-read/concurrent-write} PRAM model (CRCW, with minimum priority concurrent write).
-Here, we consider one version (restated in \cref{sec:mis-alg} as \cref{alg:mis}) which allows an efficient parallel implementation with $\bigO{m}$ work and $\bigO{\log^3 n}$ depth w.h.p.~\cite[see][Lemma~4.2]{blelloch_greedy_2012}, and most closely resembles the structure of \cref{alg:k-mis}.
-Our algorithm introduces a factor $k$ (compared to \cref{alg:mis}) on the operations performed on lines~\cref{line:k-hop-1,line:k-hop-2,line:k-hop-2-1,line:k-hop-2-2,line:k-hop-3} and~\cref{line:k-restrict-1,line:k-restrict-2,line:k-restrict-2-1,line:k-restrict-3} to compute the $k$-hop neighborhood.
+Here, we consider one version (Algorithm~2 from \citet{blelloch_greedy_2012}) which allows an efficient parallel implementation with $\bigO{m}$ work and $\bigO{\log^3 n}$ depth with high probability~\cite[see][Lemma~4.2]{blelloch_greedy_2012}, and most closely resembles the structure of \cref{alg:k-mis}.
+Our algorithm introduces a factor $k$ (compared to the one of \citet{blelloch_greedy_2012}) on the operations performed on lines~\cref{line:k-hop-1,line:k-hop-2,line:k-hop-2-1,line:k-hop-2-2,line:k-hop-3} and~\cref{line:k-restrict-2,line:k-restrict-2-1,line:k-restrict-3} to compute the $k$-hop neighborhood.
 It follows that the work and depth of \cref{alg:k-mis} are bounded by $k$ times that of Blelloch's algorithm, i.e., $\bigO{k(n+m)}$ work and $\bigO{k \log^3 n}$ depth w.h.p., where an extra $\bigO{n}$ work is needed to generate the additional vector of labels, which is modified every $k$ iterations.
-We remark that our algorithm can be modified to obtain the other trade-offs presented in \citet{blelloch_greedy_2012}, but we omit this for space reasons.
-Regarding \cref{alg:cluster}, after computing the $k$-MIS, the algorithm performs $k$ steps of label propagation, which add $\bigO{k(n+m)}$ work and $\bigO{k\log n}$ depth to the total computation.
+Regarding \cref{alg:cluster}, after computing the \kmis, the algorithm performs $k$ steps of label propagation, which add $\bigO{k(n+m)}$ work and $\bigO{k\log n}$ depth to the total computation.
 Total space consumption is $\bigO{n+m}$, comprising input and $\bigO{1}$ label vectors of size $\bigO{n}$. \begin{proposition} Given a graph $\G$, an integer $k \in \nat$, and a random ranking of the nodes $\rank$, both \cref{alg:k-mis,alg:cluster} can be implemented to run on a CRCW PRAM using $\bigO{k(n + m)}$ work, $\bigO{k\log^3 n}$ depth, and $\bigO{n+m}$ space.
 The depth bound holds w.h.p. \end{proposition}